-- (a) full-time supervised education for pupils of compulsory school age, which gives pupils experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education; - (b) that pupils acquire speaking, listening, literacy and numeracy skills; - (c) personal, social, health and economic education which: - (i) reflects the school's aim and ethos; and - (ii) encourages respect for other people, paying particular regard to the protected characteristics set out in the Equality Act 2010 - (d) for pupil receiving secondary education, access to accurate, up-to-date careers guidance that: - (i) is presented in an impartial manner - (ii) enables them to make informed choices about a broad range of career options and - (iii) helps to encourage them to fulfil their potential - where the school has pupils under the age of 5, a programme of activities which is appropriate to their educational needs in relation to personal, social, emotional and physical development and communication and language skills; - o that all pupils have the opportunity to learn and make progress and - effective preparation of pupils for the opportunities, responsibilities and experiences of life in society.
+(a) full-time supervised education for pupils of compulsory school age, which gives pupils experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education;

+(b) that pupils acquire speaking, listening, literacy and numeracy skills;

+(c) personal, social, health and economic education which:

+(i) reflects the school's aim and ethos; and

+(ii) encourages respect for other people, paying particular regard to the protected characteristics set out in the Equality Act 2010

+(d) for pupil receiving secondary education, access to accurate, up-to-date careers guidance that:

+- (i) is presented in an impartial manner - (ii) enables them to make informed choices about a broad range of career options and - (iii) helps to encourage them to fulfil their potential - where the school has pupils under the age of 5, a programme of activities which is appropriate to their educational needs in relation to personal, social, emotional and physical development and communication and language skills; - that all pupils have the opportunity to learn and make progress and - effective preparation of pupils for the opportunities, responsibilities and experiences of life in society.

-2 Taught Curriculum
+2. Taught Curriculum

-- 2.1 Our taught curriculum broadly follows and, at times, goes beyond the Spanish and English National Curriculumns at KS1,2,3,4 and is formally assessed at the end of at KS4 by GCSEs and at the end of KS5 by A levels and Spanish University Entrance subject exams (PCE).
-The details of which exam boards are used at GCSE and A level by our different subjects can be found in our Curriculum Guides.
-Our pupils also take GL summative assessments at the end of years 2 9 in English and Mathematics, in line with Cognita requirements. - 2.2 Pupils in Years 4, 7, 10 and 12 take CAT4 assessments.
-For new students entering the school, these assessments may also be used regardless of year group of entry.

-- 2.3 Time awarded to each subject in each year group is visually explained in parent meetings and in class and year group timetables, and curriculum guides. - 2.4 Details of how the taught curriculum is translated into subject Schemes of Work (SoW) and lesson plans can be found in our departmental documents. - 2.5 Taken together, the taught curriculum will ensure that by the time they have completed their time with us, all pupils are able to demonstrate the knowledge, skills and understanding to enable them to move onto the next stage of their education at the highest level. - 2.6 Our curriculum includes those compulsory elements of the Spanish curriculum as required by the Spanish Ministry of Education and local education authorities.
+- 2.1.
+Our taught curriculum broadly follows and, at times, goes beyond the National Curriculum at KS1,2,3,4 and is formally assessed at the end of KS4 by IGCSEs and at the end of KS5 by International A levels.
+Our pupils also take GL summative assessments at the end of years 2-8; 2-8 in English and Mathematics. - 2.2.
+Pupils entering the school in years 4, 7, 10 and 12 take the CAT4 tests.
+Students who join our school through Primary or Secondary may also take these tests upon admission. - 2.3.
+Time awarded to each subject in each year group is visually explained in parent meetings and on student timetables. - 2.4.
+Details of how the taught curriculum is translated into subject Schemes of Work (SoW) and lesson plans can be requested via individual departments and key stages. - 2.5.
+Taken together, the taught curriculum will ensure that by the time they have completed their time with us, all pupils are able to demonstrate the knowledge, skills and understanding to enable them to move onto the next stage of their education at the highest level. - 2.6.
+Our curriculum includes those compulsory elements of the Spanish curriculum as required by the Spanish Ministry of Education and local education authorities.

-3 Special Educational Needs and Disability - SEND
+3. Special Educational Needs and Disability - SEND

-- 3.1 Our curriculum is inclusive.
-For those pupils with special educational needs or specific learning difficulties, the school has a well-established Learning Support department, led by the SENCO. - 3.2 Further details of this provision can be found in our Special Educational Needs and Disability (SEND) Policy.
+- 3.1.
+Our curriculum is inclusive.
+For those pupils with special educational needs or specific learning difficulties, the school has a well-established Learning Support department, led by the Head of Learning Support or SENCO. - 3.2.
+Further details of this provision can be found in our Special Educational Needs and Disability (SEND) Policy.

-4 SMSC
+4. SMSC